 EligibilityStaff, students, associates, conference guests, and visitors from participating eduroam institutions can use the wired network in study bedrooms and open areas.

 You can use the wired or wifi network in your study bedroom, the Library buildings, Ron Cooke Hub, and other open areas.

 The wifi is great for convenience, but the wired network gives you a much faster connection (at least 100 Mbit/s), which is better if you're downloading large files.
 It's up to you which one you use.

-If you need a network cable, you can pick one up for free from the Library & IT Help Desk.
+If you need a network cable, you can pick one up for free from the IT Support.

 To connect, plug in your device, and open a web browser.
 The network setup tool should open - just follow the steps.